fergald/explainer-messageport-close/README.md

 or if the owning document has been destroyed.
 Is it simply that exposing GC
 is something to be avoided when possible?

-## Problem to be solved

-There is no timely and reliable signal for when a `MessagePort` has become unusable.
-This makes it difficult to free resources associated with ports.
-The best that can be achieved is timeliness in many cases by reacting to lifecycle state changes and reliability in the remaining cases by depending on GC via `WeakRef`s.

-By using all of these,
-a comprehensive solution is actually possible but it is unergonomic and it does not seem to be well known.

 ## Proposal